 - Billing statements for self-employed workers.

-When calculating lost income, be sure to include partial days for hours you’ve spent at doctor’s appointments, physical therapy, or any other type of treatment you’re receiving for your injuries resulting from the accident.
+When calculating lost income, include partial days for hours you’ve spent at doctor’s appointments, physical therapy, or any other type of treatment you’re receiving for your injuries resulting from the accident.
 For complicated income situations, you may need to have a forensic accounting expert testify as a witness.

 What’s the Statute of Limitations on Lost Income in Nevada?

-You have two years from the date of the accident to file a civil lawsuit in the state of Nevada, including personal injury cases with lost wages.
+You have two years from the accident date to file a civil lawsuit in Nevada, including personal injury cases with lost wages.
 This means that the statute of limitations on lost income is two years in Nevada.

 It’s important to note that some injuries have a shorter statute of limitations, such as medical malpractice.
 If you have a medical malpractice case, you can expect the statute of limitations to be as short as one year from the date of the injury.
 It’s best to check with a personal injury lawyer as soon as possible to guarantee you file your claim in time.